arnemonsees/mnist-svm/README.md

 - the trained SVM model is saved automatically and can be loaded again by changing the 'train' variable in svm.py

 ## Results
-The trained SVM is capable of correctly classifying around 98% of the samples in the enitre training data set.
+The trained SVM is capable of correctly classifying around 98% of the samples in the test data set.

 One can visualize the learned decision space using PCA.
 For this PCA the number of PCs is set to 3 and 10% of the original training data is used.